 The Government Museum of Chennai is also known as Egmore Museum or the Madras Museum is the second oldest museum in India.
 Madras Literary Society has originated this museum in Madras (old name of Chennai) in 1846.
 This museum has the largest collections of Roman antiquities outside Europe.

-The building is situated in Ram Niwas garden just outside the city wall opposite new gate and is a fine example of Indo-Saracenic architecture and it is also called the Government Central Museum.
-In addition this museum has a rich collection of artefacts including paintings, jewelry, carpets, ivory, stone, metal sculptures, and works in crystal.
+The building is situated in Ram Niwas garden just outside the city wall opposite new gate.
+It is a fine example of Indo-Saracenic architecture and it is also called the Government Central Museum.
+In addition this museum has a rich collection of artefacts including paintings, jewelry, carpets.
+However, ivory, stone, metal sculptures, and works in crystal are amazing.
 Similarly the collection includes also coins from the Gupta, Kushan, Delhi Sultanate, Mughal and British periods.
 The main attraction of this museum is an Egyptian mummy.
-Overall it is a must visit place in Jaipur but it has more charm in the night time when museum displays it light and sound show.
+Overall it is a must visit place in Jaipur.
+In conclusion, it has more charm in the night time when museum displays it light and sound show.

 Napier museum is one of the famous tourists attraction in India.
 This museum is about 6 km far from the City.
 J.A.
 Brown, the Director of theTrivandrum Observatory and General William Cullen made a joint effort.
 In 1874, the old Museum Building was demolished and foundation for the new building was laid in 1855.

 The Government has approved the idea of Brown to starting a Museum in a part of his Bungalow.
 In 1880 Chisholm designed the new building and later named Lord Napier.
 The building is considerable as a architectural beauty.
-There are three big halls connected by long corridors of panes and artistically painted walls, both inside and outside, which constitute the main scheme of the building.
+There are three big halls connected with long corridors of panes and artistically painted walls.
+In addition, both inside and outside, which constitute the main scheme of the building.

-However there is a huge collection of Ancient coins, replicas of Harappan civilisation, prehistoric burialurns and other royal collectibles also form part of this mammoth collection of exhibits.
+However there is a huge collection of Ancient coins, replicas of Harappan civilisation, prehistoric burialurns.
+Moreover, there are other royal collectibles also form part of this mammoth collection of exhibits.
 Wooden box, temple chariot and different types of ceremonial lamps are the main attraction.

-Maharaja Sawai Jai Singh II, has founded The City Palace museum in 1727 in beautiful city Jaipur which is also famous as pink city.
-As part of his ambitious city project and his successors continued to ornament and added to the elegant buildings up until the 20th century because Jaipur is an important city of India and every ruler wanted to make it beautiful.
+Maharaja Sawai Jai Singh II, has founded The City Palace museum in 1727 in beautiful city Jaipur.
+It is also famous as pink city.
+As part of his ambitious city project and his successors continued to ornament.
+In addition to the elegant buildings up until the 20th century.
+Jaipur is an important city of India and every ruler wanted to make it beautiful.

 The Palace was also a place of religious and cultural events, as well as a patron of arts, commerce, and industry.
 Similarly palace complex has several buildings, various courtyards, galleries, restaurants, and offices of the Museum Trust.
 The Maharaja Sawai Man Singh II Museum Trust looks after the Museum and palace.

-The Maharaja Sawai Man Singh II Museum Trust is responsible for this museum, buildings and collections of national importance.
+The king Sawai Man Singh II Museum Trust is responsible for this museum, buildings and collections of national importance.
 The Kachhwaha rulers of Amber and Jaipur has collected and commissioned over the centuries.
-It is a must visit place in Jaipur, not because of it is a beautiful museum but it shows you the glorious past of Indian culture.
+It is a must visit place in Jaipur, because it shows you the glorious past of Indian culture.